Wow9438/Syntax-analyzer/README.md

 # Syntax-analyzer
-syntax analyzer using Yacc for a java like language which has only methods(analogous to functions) and classes
+syntax analyzer using Yacc for a java like language which has only methods(analogous to functions) and classes with lexical analyzer too with flex.

 1) Change the directory to where lex file and parser file(Yacc) are present on terminal